awsdocs/amazon-redshift-developer-guide/doc_source/adx-getting-started-producer.md

    To allow dropping an AWS Data Exchange datashare, set the datashare\_break\_glass\_session\_var variable and run the DROP DATASHARE statement again\.
 If you want to delete an AWS Data Exchange datashare, see [DROP DATASHARE usage notes](r_DROP_DATASHARE.md#r_DROP_DATASHARE_usage)\.

    You can also use the Amazon Redshift console to delete datashares\.
-For more information, see [Deleting AWS Data Exchange datashares created in your account \(preview\)](delete-adx-datashare-console.md)\.
+For more information, see [Deleting AWS Data Exchange datashares created in your account](delete-adx-datashare-console.md)\.

 1. Use ALTER DATASHARE to remove objects from datashares at any point from the datashare\.
 Use REVOKE USAGE ON to revoke permissions on the datashare to certain consumers\.
 It revokes USAGE privileges on objects within a datashare and instantly stops access to all consumer clusters\.
 Listing datashares and the metadata queries, such as listing databases and tables, doesn't return the shared objects after access is revoked\.